 The date code rule has changed over time, and this rule applies to bags made in 2007 and later.
 Before 2007, they used the month number instead of the week number.
 Even much older bags had different numbering rules—you can check out the Louis Vuitton Product Code Authenticator.

-How to Check for a Microchip
+How to Check a Louis Vuitton Microchip

 Microchips are a newer thing for Louis Vuitton, introduced in 2021.
 Bigger bags, like the Neverfull, now have microchips instead of date codes.
 My Mini Pochette bought in 2023 doesn’t have a date code, for example.
+Here I use my Neverfull as an example to show you where the chip is.

 The Neverfull used to have a date code tab on the back of the interior pocket, but my new Neverfull, purchased in 2023, doesn’t have one.